 Frenchy’s 40 is every bit as large as the

-drop, and although only a class IV move, it’s right at the
+drop, and a it’s right at the

 a tricky forty footer, making it a common portage.

 We all portage around the lead in, and a few of